fschutt/azul-gui-guide/docs/Getting Started.md

 later call functions and hand them a mutable reference to that `T`.

 The `WindowId` is necessary so you can return different UIs for different windows.
-This is how azul implements sending data across multiple windows - since the data model isn't bound to any window, information in one window can update the information in another window.
+This is how Azul implements sending data across multiple windows - since the data model isn't bound to any window, information in one window can update the information in another window.